fsaresh/fsaresh.github.io/content/posts/personal-finance/financial-literacy/index.md

 These days, I use [Monarch Money](https://www.monarchmoney.com/referral/3s69btyo39) -- it's a user-friendly budgeting, planning, and financial collaboration tool that helps track things over time by category (you can define/override these easily!), plan for major life events (e.g. a wedding), and see trends in spending.
 I especially appreciate their recurring expenses tracker, which helped me visualize when and how much money is spent on a regular basis.

 I personally have also used [Buxfer](https://www.buxfer.com/acceptInvite?e=0802159f3cb5667306c98b195265d0be) and Mint in the past as well.
+- Intuit (owners of Mint) profits off of analyzing and selling data, and Mint has since been shut down in favor of Credit Karma which...offers a very different set of services.
+I'm still confused about their decision there.
-Intuit (owners of Mint) profits off of analyzing and selling data.
-Buxfer is a much smaller company dedicated just to this budgeting application.
+- Buxfer is a much smaller company dedicated just to this budgeting application.
 It's not perfect, but it is powerful, and being able to set budgets, see trends, and see all my account balances in one place is handy in my eyes.
-- Buxfer has a powerful demo that lets you actually see how the application works on a mock user.
+They have a powerful demo that lets you actually see how the application works on a mock user.
 I find their user interface a little clunkier than Monarch, personally.
 - As for the security and privacy side of things, Buxfer and Monarch both work with financial connection providers (like Plaid) to give out "tokens" rather than storing credentials themselves, and the tokens issued from my banks are effectively read-only and scoped pretty specifically.
-    - That makes it so even if they're hacked and their info decrypted, the hackers will be able to see balances and some transaction info, but that's the extent of it.
+    - That makes it so even if they're hacked and their info somehow decrypted, the hackers will be able to see balances and some transaction info, but that's the extent of it.

 ## Planning for the Future
 Along with tracking spending, being able to forecast, project, and extrapolate financial planning can be very helpful as well.
 For example, if you know you have a major expense coming up in a few months/years, being able to project how much it will *actually* impact you can be empowering!